joelshepherd/tabliss/CONTRIBUTING.md

 ### Submitting a Pull Request

-Tabliss has not (presently) been open source licensed.
-If you would like to contribute, you will need to sign our CLA (Contributors License Agreement).
+If you are planning on making large changes, you may be asked to sign a CLA (Contributors License Agreement).
-The CLA grants us a license to be able to use your code in Tabliss.
+The CLA grants us permission to use and relicense your code in Tabliss.